Glossary

 Cash Equivalent Value (CEV)

 The value placed on a pension for the purposes of divorce.
 The CEV (sometimes called the Cash Equivalent Transfer Value or CETV) represents what it would cost to transfer the pension benefits to another scheme.
 However, the CEV may not reflect the true value of the pension, particularly for defined benefit (final salary) schemes, which is why an actuarial valuation is often required.
-See Pension Sharing.
+See Pension Sharing and our matrimonial finance services page.

 Capital Gains Tax (CGT)